openapx/r-service-txflow/README.md

 ##### Edit a repository snapshot
-Editing a snapshot is quite straight forward.
+Editing a snapshot is just as straightforward.

 In our example, we will create a new snapshot using the previous snapshot as a template.
 We are also introducing the possibility to drop a data file or blob in the snapshot specification.
 Note, that dropping a data file or blob from a snapshot does not delete it from the repository.

 ```
 # -- Get snapshot work area using existing snapshot